 Marine European Protected Species licensing

 Whales, dolphins, porpoises, turtles and sturgeon are European Protected Species (EPS).
-It is against the law to damage their breeding sites or resting places, or to deliberately capture, kill, injure or disturb an EPS without a licence.
+It is against the law to damage their breeding sites / resting places, or deliberately to capture, kill, injure or disturb an EPS without a licence

-Whales, dolphins and porpoises (cetaceans), marine turtles and sturgeon are protected under the Conservation of Habitats and Species Regulations 2010 (as amended), known as the ‘Habitats Regulations’.
-This is because they are considered vulnerable to decline throughout European waters.
+Whales, dolphins and porpoises (cetaceans); marine turtles and sturgeon are protected under the Conservation of Habitats and Species Regulations 2017, known as the ‘Habitats Regulations’.
+This is because they considered vulnerable to decline throughout European waters.
 This information is focused on marine EPS licensing in Wales and is not a comprehensive review of their ecology or the law.

 Cetaceans in Welsh waters include:

 - Short-beaked common dolphin, Delphinus delphis